taihangFu/Disaster-Response-Pipeline/README.md

 <a name="examples"></a>
 ## Examples

-Enter text message on input field
+### Enter text message on input field

 ![](media/disaster-response-project1.png)

-then the app will classify the input text meaasge and display the classification result.
+### The app then classify the input text meaasge and display the classification result.

 ![](media/disaster-response-project2-2.png)